Costin-Nox/amazon-canada-order-scraper/README.md

 # Amazon.ca Order Scraper
 A scraper for your amazon orders on the canadian store.

-The code will compute stats such as money spent, # of order, #of items, #of returns, value of returned items It will also create a csv file with every item you ordered.
+The code will compute stats such as money spent, # of orders, #of items, #of returns, value of returned items..etc.

+It will also create a csv file with every item you ordered.

-I build this to help me track spending and to easily identify my items for tax purposes.
-It's a shame amazon canada does not have the option to export your orders.
+I built this to help me track spending and to easily identify my items for tax purposes.
+It's a shame amazon canada does not have the option to export your orders, until they do, this will get the job done.

+It's fairly basic and there's a good chance it will break when amazon updates their layout.
+I will probably maintain it for a while for my own needs.

 # Requirments